PRIME-XV Dendritic Cell Maturation CDM

 *DMF filing in process

-Unopened liquid medium is stable for 12 months from date of manufacture, as indicated on the label, when stored at 2-8 °C and protected from light.
-Once opened, the product should be stored at 2-8 °C in the dark and used within 4 weeks.
+Handle using aseptic techniques to avoid contamination.
+Unopened liquid medium is stable for 18 months from date of manufacture, as indicated on the label, when stored at 2-8°C and protected from light.

 Figure 1.
 Achieve high yields of viable cells in chemically-defined culture conditions.